The Wheaton Blog

 Wheaton moving graphic.

-Name changes are a sure sign of a moving company scam.
+Name changes are a sure sign of common moving scams.
 When a company switches names frequently, it may mean it has stolen from multiple victims and then reopened under a new banner.
-The Better Business Bureau warns against these types of scams, where the company can’t remove all the one-star reviews from its Google listing, so it just starts over.
+The Better Business Bureau warns against these types of moving company scams—the company can’t remove all the one-star reviews from its Google listing, so it just starts over.
+Legitimate moving companies don’t have to be sneaky like this.

 Wheaton moving graphic.